 Day Highlights Overnight

-Day 1 Arrive in Barcelona Barcelona
+Day 1 Arrive in Barcelona, Self-Guided Tour Barcelona

-Day 2 Walking Tour of Barcelona & La Sagrada Familia Barcelona
+Day 2 Walking Tour of Barcelona & La Sagrada Família Barcelona

-Day 4 Monserrat & Winery Day-Trip Barcelona
+Day 4 Monserrat & Winery Day Trip Barcelona

-Day 7 Kayaking Excursion in the Costa Brava Begur
+Day 7 Costa Brava Kayaking Excursion Begur

 Day 8 Biking Excursion in the Baix Empordá Begur

-Day 10 Transfer to Barcelona
+Day 10 Transfer to Barcelona, Depart

 Detailed Itinerary

-Day 1: Arrive in Barcelona
+Day 1: Arrive in Barcelona, Self-Guided Tour

 Observation deck at Park Guell

-The observation deck at Park Guell
+The observation deck at Park Güell offers one of the best views in Barcelona

 Day 2: Walking Tour of Barcelona & La Sagrada Familia